revere-group/virago-client/README.md

 # Virago

 ## Startup Configuration
 Run the `run` gradle task to start the client.
-The run directory is %APPDATA%/.minecraft on Windows, and the equivalent for other OSes.
+The run directory is `$projectRoot/run`